everdro1d/anyrun-plugins/plugins/tmuxinator-launcher/README.md

   // Trigger prefix in anyrun
   prefix: ":t",

+  // Optional: set the terminal to run in (otherwise defaults are used and the first match opens)
+  terminal: "kitty",

   // Optional: custom global tmuxinator projects dir (otherwise defaults are used)
   // tmuxinator_dir: "~/tmuxinator-projects",